-A small craft advisory remains in effect until 5 p.m.
-Monday for the coastal waters of Guam, Rota, Tinian, and Saipan.
-Northeast winds of 15 to 25 knots with gusts up to 30 knots and seas of 7 to 9 feet will produce hazardous conditions to small craft.
-Inexperienced mariners, especially those operating smaller vessels, should avoid boating in these conditions.
+A small craft advisory is now in effect for the coastal waters of Guam, Rota, Tinian, and Saipan, until 6 a.m.
+Saturday.
+East winds of 20 knots with frequent gusts up to 25 knots are expected making conditions hazardous to small craft.
+Inexperienced mariners, especially those operating smaller vessels, should avoid boating in hazardous conditions.

-The Offices of Guam Homeland Security and Civil Defense (GHS/OCD) remind the community to avoid north-facing reefs and beaches until hazardous conditions subside.
+The Offices of Guam Homeland Security and Civil Defense (GHS/OCD) advise residents and visitors to avoid hazardous seas.
 Heed the advice of lifeguards, beach patrol flags, and signs.
-Rip currents are life-threatening.

 · NWS Website: https://www.weather.gov/gum/